Hands Burning From Peppers? Relief Step By Step

 Water is not your solution.
 In fact, it can worsen the chili burn you are experiencing as it actually moves the capsaicin (the compound that creates a pepper’s heat) around your skin.
 It increases the area affected; it doesn’t reduce it.
 Instead of the faucet, head to the refrigerator immediately.

-Milk is acidic, and those acids break down the capsaicin in those peppers that cause your current pain.
-Pour enough milk into a bowl that you can place your hand into it.
+Milk is acidic, and those acids break down the capsaicin that’s causing your current pain.
+Pour enough milk into a bowl so that you can place your hand into it.
 Let the hand soak for 30 seconds to a minute.
-You’ll feel near immediate relief due to the chill of the milk, but keep the hand in there for the full time so that the capsaicin can break down.
+You’ll feel near immediate relief because of the chill of the milk, but keep the hand in there for the full time so that the capsaicin can break down.
 If you remove your hand too early, some of the capsaicin (and burn) may remain, which can still transfer to other areas of your skin.

-If the milk starts to warm up and you’ve got another hand to treat, dump the milk and pour in a new batch.
-The coldness really does help to get both that immediate “ahhhh.”
+If the milk warms up and you’ve got another hand to treat, dump the milk and pour in a new batch.
+The coldness really helps to get that immediate soothing feeling.

-Sure some chilies are worse than others for chili burn, but all chilies can cause it.
-If you’re handling chilies, whether it’s a medium-heat jalapeño or a much spicier habanero, it’s best to take precautions out the gate.
+Sure, some chilies are worse than others for chili burn, but all chilies can cause it, even the mildest ones.
+If you’re handling chilies, whether it’s a medium-heat jalapeño or a much spicier habanero, it’s best to take precautions from the start.
 That burning sensation on your hands can easily jump to anywhere you touch.
 Even hands that aren’t currently burning can transmit chili burn to an area with less protection, like the eyes.

-Food preparation gloves (a.k.a. kitchen gloves) are inexpensive, easy to use, and provide protection to your hands completely.
+Food preparation gloves (a.k.a. kitchen gloves) are inexpensive, easy to use, and protect your hands completely.
 Just don’t go rubbing your eyes with those gloves still on after hot pepper handling.

 Must-read related posts